amandabee/CUNY-data-storytelling/lecture notes/bootstrap.md

 Take a look at this NYT story on [public sector salaries](http://www.nytimes.com//interactive/2011/03/06/us/public-private-employees.html) -- let's grid that out.

 ## Troubleshooting
 In your finder preferences, show all file extensions.

+## More fanciness
+Hop over to [Presentation](presentation.md) and if we get through it we can talk about using bootstrap's [color classes](http://getbootstrap.com/css/#helper-classes) instead of getting carried away with perfect colors.

+[Quick Floats](http://getbootstrap.com/css/#helper-classes-floats) are also pretty nice.